Running Seaside Traffic Light

 This section describes tools available to debug Smalltalk errors triggered while a server application runs.
 These tools include the interactive debugger and the stack dump debugger.

-The interactive debugger (aka XD Debugger) is similar to the traditional Smalltalk debugger.
-From the XD Debugger you can change methods, and run incrementally.
-From the interactive debugger Transcript, you can evaluate Smalltalk code within the context of the image running on the target system.
+can evaluate Smalltalk code within the context of the image running on the target system.
 You can open XD inspectors and workspaces to the same as from the interactive debugger Transcript.
-When you are finished with the interactive debugger, you can disconnect it from the target image.
+When you are finished with the interactive debugger, you can

 The stack dump debugger is an extension of the traditional Smalltalk debugger which allows the debugger to examine a stack dump (sdf) file with all its live objects.